denis-onder/job-posting-bot-poc/README.md

 > This repository serves as a PoC for a module for the r/webdev Discord server's support bot.

+Acquire your token by creating an application/bot on the [Discord Developer Portal](https://discordapp.com/developers/applications).

+Invite your bot by visiting this URL [https://discordapp.com/oauth2/authorize?client_id=YOUR_TOKEN&scope=bot](https://discordapp.com/oauth2/authorize?client_id=YOUR_TOKEN&scope=bot)

 Keyword: `!post`

 Commands: